NormanDunbar/TraceCollier/README.md

 #### CodeBlocks IDE

-There is a project file in the `SourceCode\TraceMiner2-master\TraceMiner2` sub-folder, named `TraceMinder2.cbp`.
+There is a project file in the `SourceCode\TraceMiner2-master` folder, named `TraceMinder2.cbp`.
 Open that and select `Build->Build` or press CTRL-F9 to do the same.
-The executable will be found in `SourceCode\TraceMiner2-master\TraceMiner2\bin\Release` when it has completed.
+The executable will be found in `SourceCode\TraceMiner2-master\bin\ReleaseXX` when it has completed.
+(XX is 32  or 64 depending on your chosen build target.)

+The build options in the project file allow you to compile Debug and/or Release versions for 32 and/or 64 bit Linux using the TDM 64/32 bit version of the g++ compiler for Windows.

+Also on Windows, there are a number of batch files named `compile*.cmd` and `rebuild*.cmd` which can be used to build various targets from the command line, using  the CodeBlocks project file as a "make" file.

 ## Need a Free C++ Compiler?

 <https://www.embarcadero.com/free-tools> is the place to look for one.
-It's 32 bit and modern.
-It runs perfectly well on 64 bit Windows too.
+It's only available in the 32 bit version, but it is modern and runs perfectly well on 64 bit Windows too.

 You will need to sign up, but other than a few special offers, and a couple of training course advisory emails, you won't get too much hassle.
 And it's worth it for one of the finest Windows C/C++ compilers for free.